Vice President for Enrollment and Student Services | Associate Professor of Philosophy

 Eddie Pate, professor of evangelism and director of the David and Faith Kim School of Global Missions, has been associated with Gateway in one way or another since 2005.
 Dr. Pate and his family served in Jordan and Sudan for over a decade.
 Eddie served as the senior pastor of the First Baptist Church, Barstow California from 1986-1993 and again from 2012 to 2021.

-Eric Espinoza is a Master of Theology student at Gateway Seminary.
-Prior to pursuing the ThM, he graduated with his Master of Divinity.
-His research interests include Old Testament and Septuagintal studies.
+Eric Espinoza is a PhD student at Gateway Seminary.
+Prior to pursuing the PhD, he graduated with his Master of Theology and Master of Divinity.
+His research interests include Apocalypticism in Matthew, the reception of Isaiah, Daniel, and Septuagint studies.
 He currently serves as the administrative assistant to the president at Gateway Seminary.

 Ikaika was raised on Maui while his wife, Stacey grew up in Indiana.
 They met at Gateway Seminary when it was in San Francisco; and both shared a desire to tell others about Jesus in ways that speak to their hearts.